Tom Steyer: Keystone Pipeline

 After holding several conversations during the summer of 2012 with environmental writer Bill McKibben, Steyer decided to focus much of his attention on the Keystone Pipeline.
 Steyer officially left Farallon in 2012.
 He was criticized by some Republicans for attacking the pipeline even though he held some investments in the fossil-fuel industry.
 The investments included stock in Kinder Morgan, which had its own pipeline connecting the Canadian bitumen sands to a port on the Pacific, which could be seen as a rival to the Keystone pipeline.
 Steyer promised to fully unload his holdings there within a year.
 In September 2013, Steyer appeared in a series of commercials in opposition to the proposed pipeline.

-In a November 2015 interview, Steyer described the Obama administration's decision to reject the Keystone pipeline as "fantastic."